Fado: History

 The 19th century's fadista Maria Severa, a half Cigano woman considered scandalous by some at the time, was the artist who made this genre famous.

 More recently Amália Rodrigues, known as the "Rainha do Fado" ("Queen of Fado") was most influential in popularizing fado worldwide.
 Fado performances today may be accompanied by a string quartet or a full orchestra.

 Musicological aspects

-Fado typically employs the Dorian mode or Ionian mode (natural major), sometimes switching between the two during a melody or verse change.
+Fado typically employs major or minor tonal harmony, sometimes switching between the two during a melody or verse change.

 A particular stylistic trait of fado is the use of rubato, where the music pauses at the end of a phrase and the singer holds the note for dramatic effect.
 The music uses double-time rhythm and triple-time (waltz style).

 Varieties

 There are two main varieties of fado, linked respectively to the cities of Lisbon and Coimbra.

 The Lisbon style is better known, owing much to the popularity of Amália Rodrigues.
 It has been suggested that fado appeared on the streets of Lisbon only after 1840.
 Before then, the sailor's fado was sung at the bow of a boat, serving as a model for the first fados sung on land.
 Lisbon hosts a Fado Museum.